 I just want a car that is affordable, reliable and capable.
 Enter the Toyota Corolla.
-I may be a bit biased since I own a 2006 Toyota Corolla.
+I may be a bit biased since I own a 2007 Toyota Corolla.
 However, I can write this article based on experience.
 So here we go.
 I have put this car through some serious abuse, such as driving up mountains on off road 4 x 4 trails.
 The dual front wheel drive has served me well in snow and mud.
-I even built an entire off grid cabin with my Toyota Corolla.
-This car has a towing capacity of 1500 pounds.
-I put the same amount of abuse on the Corolla as I did on my new Ford Ranger (my first vehicle when I was 16).
-However, after one year my emergency brakes blew out and the transmission quit (I got rid of the truck, the dealer took it back under warranty).
-Anyway, despite all the abuse on my Corolla over the last 6 years it still performs like the day I bought it used.
-So how much does this car cost me to own?
+I even built an entire off grid cabin with my Toyota Corolla and it’s 1500 pound towing capacity (pictured below).
+Anyway, despite all the abuse I inflicted on my Corolla over the last 6 years it still performs like the day I bought it used.
+So how much does this car cost to own?

 I bought my Toyota Corolla for $10,000 cash about 6 years ago now.
 I do the maintenance myself (so far, front brakes, oil changes, coolant change, spark plugs, belt, battery and tires) I suspect this car would last another 15 years without any major repairs.
 Doing my own maintenance has saved me a lot of time (i.e. not booking appointments with the mechanic and waiting around for them to finish) and of course money.
 I can now do an oil change in 8 minutes and change the front brakes in about 25 minutes.
 Toyota cars are very easy to work on and require little on going maintenance to keep them running smoothly.
 Parts are cheap and readily available.
 Because I bought a used car, I do not need to insure for collision or comprehensive, this is just a total waste of money.
 This will save me about $300 per year on insurance and I don’t have to deal with all the headaches that go with the process of making a claim.
 If I ever get into an accident I can just repair the car my self or replace it with another used car.
 In total my transportation costs are: